 9:00 AM - 5:00 PM

-The section concludes with a step-by-step approach on how to handle some of the most difficult types of investigations.
+The section concludes with a step-by-step approach to handling some of the most difficult types of investigations.
 You will learn the best ways to approach intrusion and spear phishing attacks.
-You will understand locations you can examine to determine if file wiping occurred.
-You will discover techniques to prove that privacy clearing software was utilized.
+You will know the locations you can examine to determine if file wiping occurred.
 Regardless of the actions hackers might take, they will always leave something that can be traced.
-This discussion will solidify your new skills into a working attack plan to solve these difficult cases.
+This section will consolidate your new skills into a working attack plan to solve these difficult cases.

 CPE/CMU Credits: 6